hoon-school/tutorials/app-workshop.md

 #### Types

+All values in Hoon are binary trees, including single values (atoms) which are leaves of a binary tree.
+(Since Hoon is homoiconic, this implies that Hoon code possesses the same quality.)

 ##### Atoms

+Atoms are unsigned integers which have associated metadata affecting their display and to some extent their treatment by the compiler.

+Since all atoms are written in a URL-safe manner, there are some quirks:  the thousands separator is a `.` dot, like `1.000` for 1,000.

 ##### Cells

+Cells are pairs of nouns, meaning they either contain cells or atoms.
+(Ultimately all binary trees resolve in atoms at the tips of branches.)

 #### Lists

+Lists are rightwards-branching tuples that end in `~` null `0`.

 #### Text

+There are several ways to represent text, but most tools are built to work with `tape`s, which are `list`s of single characters.  `tape`s are denoted using `"double quotes"`.

+TODO

 Now that we have some fundamentals under our belt, let's implement a few common patterns that can come in handy for competitive programming.
 Obviously I don't know what you'll need, but we can't go wrong with showing you some patterns for sorting, searching, Many of these you can treat as a black-box algorithm.